KhronosGroup/SYCL-CTS/test_plans/spec-constants.md

   `kernel_handler::get_specialization_constant()` and make sure we get the expected value from each (either the value we set or the default value).

+### Multiple spec constants with kernel_bundle

+* Same test as above, except set spec constants in a kernel_bundle, build the bundle and register the bundle with a handler.

 ### Two command groups that read the same spec constant, both set value

 * Declare a `specialization_id` variable in the global namespace for the